bbauska/UC-Davis-JS-Basics/readme.md

   alt="." />
 </p>

 I need to open my file again.
-That\'s open.
+That&apos;s open.
 Here it is.
 And if I type something in here, no and submit.
-You\'ll see it says bill, and the form data is not processed but the the prevent default, has kept this from happening.
+You&apos;ll see it says bill, and the form data is not processed but the the prevent default, has kept this from happening.
 So if I comment this out watch what happens here.